 IPPL Board of Directors

-Rebecca joined IPPL in 2001 and since has visited many sanctuaries and animal protection groups in the U.S. and a number of sanctuaries and IPPL grant recipient organizations overseas.
-She has represented IPPL at several conferences, and she helped raise Courtney Gibbon at our sanctuary.
-A chemist by profession, Rebecca lives with her husband and two cats in Lake Wylie, South Carolina.
+Rebecca is one of our longest serving board members and joined IPPL in 2001.
+She has since visited sanctuaries and animal protection groups in the U.S. and a number of sanctuaries and IPPL grant recipient organizations overseas.
+She has represented IPPL at many conferences, and she was fortunate to have helped raise sanctuary resident, Courtney Gibbon.
+A chemist by profession, Rebecca lives with her husband and two cats in Lake Wylie, SC.

 Georgia joined the IPPL board in 2016.
 An attorney with a background in environmental, administrative, and animal welfare law, she worked in Washington DC for several years.
 Georgia now lives near Raleigh, North Carolina with her husband and two sons.
 She contributes her legal skills to IPPL’s efforts to obtain the release of wildlife data from the federal government.